The MicrobiomeSupport Final Conference will take place from 27-29 June at Ateliers des Tanneurs, Brussels.

-Overview & Programme
+Overview & Outcomes

 Over the past four years, the EU-funded project MicrobiomeSupport has worked diligently to align, structure and boost research and innovation in the microbiome field.
-Before the project officially comes to an end this November, it will hold its final event in form of a 3-day high-level conference around the theme “Paving the Microbiome Way for Improved Food Systems”.
-The event takes place in an entirely in-person format (not hybrid) in Brussels and will give participants the chance to learn about highlights from the project and uncover the potential of microbiomes in diverse session types.
+Before officially ending in October 2022, MicrobiomeSupport held its final event in form of a 3-day high-level conference around the theme “Paving the Microbiome Way for Improved Food Systems”.
+The event took place in an entirely in-person format in Brussels and gave participants the chance to learn about highlights from the project and uncover the potential of microbiomes in different thematic sessions.

 - The scientific community & academia